-I'm a kitchen product writer, and this is the only stainless steel cleaner I use
+I write about kitchen gear for a living, and this is the stainless steel cleaner I use

 It's even great for cleaning stainless steel microwaves and grills.
 "This is the best stainless steel cleaner ever," gushed an impressed shopper.
 "I have a Weber stainless grill that was looking a little dingy (we grill 2-3 times a week).
 It took food stains, oil residue, BBQ sauce and everything right off with very minimal effort, unlike other products I’ve tried where it takes some elbow grease."

+"My only comment would be that the 'spray' is more of a stream instead of mist," wrote a final fan.
+"But it makes sense, since the solution is thick."
+That said, they also wrote that it "works great," adding, "I never thought something would make me actively look for stainless steel to polish, but here I am about to polish my garbage can."

-I love this stuff so much, I even got some for my parents as a gift — if that's not an endorsement, I don't know what is!
+I love this stuff so much, I even got some for my parents as a gift — if that's not an endorsement, I don't know what is.

-Once you see how well this cleaner works, you'll want to buy in bulk — get a 2-pack for just $13 per bottle!
+Once you see how well this cleaner works, you'll want to buy in bulk — get a 2-pack for under $13 per bottle.

+And to ensure a streak-free finish, grab a pack of these "fish scale" cleaning cloths:

+These microfiber cloths have a unique diamond design to clean and polish without leaving streaks or lint behind.

 If you have Amazon Prime, you’ll get free shipping, of course.
 Not yet a member?
 No problem.
 You can sign up for your free 30-day trial here.
 (And by the way, those without Prime still get free shipping on orders of $25 or more.)